Difference Between ACCA and ACA

 There are several reasons for which you should pursue ACCA.
 Here are some of them –

-- It is more globally recognized and anywhere in the world this qualification is valid.
-Thus if you need to change country, you can still carry your qualification with you and you will still be employable.
+- It is more globally recognized and anywhere in the world, this qualification is valid.
+Thus if you need to change the country, you can still carry your qualification with you and you will still be employable.

 - ACCA is of much shorter duration, just 2 years.
 If you want to get a globally acclaimed qualification within a short stint of time, ACCA is for you.

 - The fee structure of ACCA is also very much reasonable.
 You don’t need to put yourself into debt to afford this qualification.
-Thus many students who can work hard decide to join ACCA.
+Thus many students who can work a hard decision to join ACCA.

-- As ACCA is a more comprehensive course, it offers many job opportunities in different field.
-You can choose to work in financial services company, FMCG, Education Industry or Accounting firm.
+- As ACCA is a more comprehensive course, it offers many job opportunities in different fields.
+You can choose to work in a financial services company, FMCG, Education Industry or Accounting firm.

-- Students feel that ACCA is much easier than any other courses in Finance domain.
-First of all, even if you need to have 3 years of experience, you can have the experience in finance domain of any company.
+- Students feel that ACCA is much easier than any other course in Finance domain.
+First of all, even if you need to have 3 years of experience, you can have experience in the finance domain of any company.
 So, there’s no strict regulation to follow.

-- Even if it’s one of the toughest exams in the world, you should pursue this course because at the end it pays you so well that you don’t regret working harder than ever.
-If you compare per annum salary with any other professional compensation, you will find that as an ACA you could get almost double or triple of the salary other professionals are getting.
+- Even if it’s one of the toughest exams in the world, you should pursue this course because, in the end, it pays you so well that you don’t regret working harder than ever.
+If you compare per annum salary with any other professional compensation, you will find that as an ACA you could get almost double or triple the salary other professionals are getting.